 - The second Tenchi Muyo! movie, Daughter of Darkness, has the crew celebrating Mayuka's first Christmas in the summer at they very end of the movie.
 This was mostly because the Juraian equivalent, Starica, happened at that time.
 It was also because Mayuka had been reborn after her death at the end.

 - Variant: in Almost Famous, one of the complaints William's sister raises before leaving home is that their mother celebrates Christmas in September to avoid consumerism.

 - The story "Christmas in July" from the horror anthology NightThirst has a homicidal Santa who is inexplicably going about his business in the middle of summer.

-- A Sesame Street Christmas Special movie had Elmo wish it was Christmas every day.
-He got his wish.
+- The 1990's Sesame Street Christmas Special Elmo Saves Christmas had Elmo wish it was Christmas every day.
+When he gets his wish, this trope occurs.

 - The majority of Christmas albums are released in the fall, which often means they're being recorded in the spring or summer.
 This can sometimes make it tricky for the recording artist to get into the "holiday spirit".

-- Ben 10 did have a Christmas episode in the middle of summer vacation.
-It involves the family discovering a portal to some Christmas World and the elves wanting Grandpa Max to be their new Santa.
+- Ben 10 had a Christmas episode in the middle of summer vacation.
+It involves the family discovering a portal to some Christmas world and the elves wanting Grandpa Max to be their new Santa.

-- On the 2011's Christmas Special of Phineas and Ferb, the boys decide to put on a traditional Family Christmas Special in the middle of Summer.
+- The second Christmas Special of Phineas and Ferb has the boys decide to put on a traditional Family Christmas Special in the middle of summer.

 - Real Life: in the southern hemisphere, the actual Christmas is in the summer.